TengdaHan/TemporalAlignNet/readme.md

   1. if the ASR sentence is alignable with the video,
   2. if yes, the most corresponding video timestamps.
-* Our model is trained without human annotation, and can be used to clean-up the noisy instructional videos (we release an Auto-Aligned HTM dataset, **HTM-AA**).
+* Our model is trained without human annotation, and can be used to clean-up the noisy instructional videos (as the output, we release an Auto-Aligned HTM dataset, **HTM-AA**).
-* In our paper, we show the auto-aligned HTM dataset is effective that it can improve the visual representation quality.
+* In our paper, we show the auto-aligned HTM dataset can improve the backbone visual representation quality comparing with original HTM.

 ### Datasets (Check [project page](https://www.robots.ox.ac.uk/~vgg/research/tan/index.html#dataset-summary) for details)
 * [**HTM-Align**](htm_align/): A manually annotated 80-video subset for alignment evaluation.